azagaya/laigter-docs/docs/source/Introduction/intro.rst

 each axis.
 But RGB can store values from 0 to 1, so the normal map has the components of the vector scaled by 0.5, and with a 0.5 offset.
-This causes the vector *(0.0, 0.0, 1.0)* (normal vector pointing directly to screen) would transform into *(0.5, 0.5, 1.0)*, and this is the reazon why normal maps have that blueish color.
+This causes the vector *(0.0, 0.0, 1.0)* (normal vector pointing directly to screen) would transform into *(0.5, 0.5, 1.0)*, and this is the reason why normal maps have that blueish color.

 Why choose Laigter?
 ------------------